Public Pronouncement to be delivered in court on January 29th

-On July 20th 2014 the Ziada family home in Bureij refugee camp in Gaza was bombed by Israeli military forces.
+The Ziada family home in Bureij refugee camp in Gaza was bombed by Israeli military forces in July 2014.
 It was a targeted attack that reduced the three storey building instantly to rubble and left everyone inside it fatally wounded.
 Amongst the dead lay Ismail Ziada’s mother, three brothers, his sister-in-law, a 12 year old nephew and a visiting friend.

 Over 2,000 Palestinians were killed by the Israeli Defence Forces (IDF) during “Operation Protective Edge”.
 The vast majority were non-combattants and over a quarter of all people killed in the operation were children under eighteen years of age.